1. Home

 So, is a remote job the new working model for the future in pharmacy?

 According to Forbes, 25% of all professional jobs in North America will become remote by the end of 2022, and that number will continue to rise as we progress through 2023.
-Although the COVID-19 pandemic may have been the potential kickstarter to this increase, the evolution of technology helped pave the way as well, especially in health care.
+Although the COVID-19 pandemic may have been the potential kickstarter to this increase, the evolution of technology helped pave the way, especially in health care.
 The desire to find a remote or hybrid job is on every new graduate’s mind.

 Medication Therapy Management